Transfer of additional information between server and client

 Server (yFiles Java)

-On the server side, the attribute has to be registered for reading and writing with the
+On the server side, a simple attribute has to be registered for reading and writing with the

 With the parameters: